ashwinbhola/ashwinbhola.github.io/_posts/2025-06-11-computer-networks.md

 ---
 layout: post
-title: "Inside the Internet’s Nervous System: The Hidden Journey of a Network Packet"
+title: "🔌 Inside the Internet’s Nervous System: The Hidden Journey of a Network Packet"
 subtitle: "Unpacking sockets, TCP, UDP, and the OSI model, and how they silently power global communication"
 tags: ["System Design"]
 readtime: true